bmwcarit/ramses-logic/doc/sphinx/api.rst

 .. note::

-    Loading data from files will invalidate all previous pointers to objects in the:class:`rlogic::LogicEngine`.
+    Loading data from files will invalidate all previous pointers to objects in the :class:`rlogic::LogicEngine`.
 To avoid that, we recommend generally avoiding using a logicengine instance which already has content to load from files, and instead always create a fresh instance.